Amalekh-Biju/Amalekh-Biju/README.md

 - 👋 Hi, I’m @Amalekh-Biju
 - 👀 I’m interested in Ethical Hacking Cyber Security and Software Devolopment
-- 🌱 I’m currently learning in High School
+- 🌱 I’m currently learning in MITS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
-CYGNUS-YT/CYGNUS-YT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Amalekh-Biju/Amalekh-Biju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->